richardandersen/DSEDiagnosticAnalyticParser/README.md

 **EnableLogReadThrottle** -- If Yes (default), all log file reads will be throttled based on the LogReadThrottleTaskCount and LogReadThrottleWaitPeriodMS application config settings.

-**LogCurrentDate** -- The date/time used to start collecting C* log entries.
+**LogStartDate|Z** -- The date/time used to start collecting C* log entries.
 Log entries greater than and equal this date/time will be collected.
 If no value (null), all entries will be collected.
 Default is no value (all entries).

-**LogTimeSpanRange** -- Only valid if LogCurrentDate is defined.
-The time span from LogCurrentDate to collect the C* entries (e.g., the last 5 days from LogCurrentDate of 2016-09-15; From 2016-09-15 23:59:59 to 2016-09-10 00:00:00).
-Default 02:00:00 (2 days)

 **LogMaxRowsPerNode** -- The maximum number of C* log entries that are read per log file node. -1 will allow all entries to be read.
 Default is -1.
 Note: If this is enabled (> 0), reading C* achieve logs are disabled (only the most LogMaxRowsPerNode current lines in each Cassandra/system.log are read).

-**IgnoreKeySpaces** -- A collection of keyspaces that are ignored during parsing.
+**IgnoreKeySpaces|-I** -- A collection of keyspaces that are ignored during parsing.
 Default is: dse_system, system_auth, system_traces, system, dse_perf

-**IncludePerformanceKeyspaces** -- If true, performance keyspaces are included during parsing.
+**IncludePerformanceKeyspaces|-i** -- If true, performance keyspaces are included during parsing.
 The default is to ignore these keyspaces.

-**IncludeOpsCenterKeyspace** -- if true, the OpsCenter Keyspace is included.
+**IncludeOpsCenterKeyspace|-k** -- if true, the OpsCenter Keyspace is included.
 The default is false.

-**DiagnosticPath** -- The path of the folder that contains the diagnostic files.
+**DiagnosticPath|-D** -- The path of the folder that contains the diagnostic files.
 This can be an absolute or a relative path.
 This is a required field.
 The default is "[MyDocuments]\DataStax\TestData\OpsCenter-diagnostics-2016_08_30_19_08_03_UTC".
 Note the structure of the content of this folder is dependent on the value of DiagnosticNoSubFolders.

-**FileParsingOption** -- Structure of the folders and file names used to determine the diagnostic content.
+**FileParsingOption|-O** -- Structure of the folders and file names used to determine the diagnostic content.
 The default is OpsCtrDiagStrut.
 Values are:
 ```
 	OpsCtrDiagStruct -- OpsCenter Diagnostic Tar-Ball structure
       		<MySpecialFolder> -- this is the location used for the diagnosticPath variable